offish/twitchtube/README.rst

 |donate_steam| |donate|

-Automatically make compilations of the most viewed clips on Twitch and upload the video to YouTube using Python 3.
+Automatically make video compilations of the most viewed Twitch clips and upload it to YouTube using Python 3.

 .. contents:: Table of Contents
     :depth: 2